BGDlab/BGDlab.github.io/how-to/use-jupyter-notebooks.md

 A Jupyter notebook is composed of different types of cells and their outputs.
 It is a front-end interface to a back-end kernel.
 This wiki page is intended to give a brief overview of how to use a notebook.

+**Basic terminology**

+- Cell: a chunk of code or text
+- Kernel: a local server running the environment in which the code will be executed.
+It contains any libraries needed.
+- Running a cell: execute the code (on the backend, this uses the kernel) or render the text according to Markdown format
+- Markdown: a lightweight markup language for creating formatted text.
+Not the main focus of a notebook, but notebooks allow you to add chunks of Markdown formatted text to communicate with the user.

+**Workflow**

+1. Every time you open or reopen a Jupyter notebook (even on Arcus), you are starting with a clean slate.
+You will need to run any cells containing `import` calls or setting up variables used throughout the notebook.
+(In the Radiology Report Grading context, you must always run Step 0.)

+2. Run a cell or group of cells.
+When a code cell is running or queued to run, the square brackets in front of it contain an asterisk.

+3. Once a code cell has been run, the asterisk in the square brackets in front of it transforms into a number.
+This number reports the order in which the cells are run.
+This number does not appear for Markdown cells because those cells render the formatted text rather than running code.

 ## Running a cell

 When you open a new Jupyter notebook (or a notebook where the outputs have been cleared), each code cell will have a pair of empty square brackets in front of it.